ernst12/Backend_Server-TikTok_Tech_Immersion-Assignment/README.md

 ## Option 1: Using docker compose to run the project

 run the command `docker compose up --build` in the terminal

+To check if it's running, run the command in the terminal: `curl localhost:8080/ping`

 ## Option 2: Using Kubernetes